Optimise your WordPress site for local SEO

 Part 1: Google My Business

-Sign into Google and complete the basic details about your business, including address, phone number and website.
-You’ll then need to verify your business, which can be done by a phone call and a postcard to your address.
-Although this can take a couple of weeks, its purpose is to protect your business from copycats.
+Sign into Google and provide the essential details about your business, including address, phone number, and website.
+You’ll then need to verify your business, which can be done by phone call and sending a postcard to your address.
+Although this can take a few weeks, it protects your business from copycats.

 It’s super important to get your NAP (Name, Address, Phone) right and for them to stay consistent with the details you want your customers to use.
 When entering the business name and phone number, it should be accurate and consistent across the web.

-When adding your website URL to your listing, it should be the home page of your main website for clarity.
-And for businesses with multiple locations, its best to set up a separate My Business page for each location to ensure you rank highly for the destinations you do business.
+For clarity, when adding your website URL to your listing, it should be the home page of your main website.
+For businesses with multiple locations, it’s best to set up a separate My Business page for each area to ensure you rank highly for the destinations you do business in.

-You will have the option to select a business category and this is of significance importance for local ranking factors.
-You should choose a category that specifically describes your business rather than a long list of semi-related categories that could end up negatively impacting your results.
+You will have the option to select a business category, and this is crucial for local ranking factors.
+It would be best to choose a category that explicitly describes your business rather than a long list of semi-related categories that could negatively impact your results.

-And finally, you’re allowed three main photos on your page so make sure they showcase your business in the best possible way and align with your brand identity.
+Finally, you’re allowed three main photos on your page, so make sure they showcase your business in the best possible way and align with your brand identity.

 Part 2: On-Page SEO

-With your Google My Business listing all set up, the next step is optimising your website for local SEO.
+With your Google My Business listing all set up, the next step is optimizing your website for local SEO.

-The in-page optimization capabilities of your website are largely driven by the capabilities of your platform.
-If you are using a SEO-friendly website builder or a CMS with built-in SEO options, then you should have no problem.
-You can specify meta data for the site (and individual pages), such as: Title, Meta-Description, Title H1 and Sub-titles H2, H3, H4.
-But this is not the starting point for SEO optimization of your site.
+Your platform’s capabilities primarily drive your website’s in-page optimization capabilities.
+If you use an SEO-friendly website builder or a CMS with built-in SEO options, you should have no problem.
+You can specify metadata for the site (and individual pages), such as Title, Meta Description, Title H1, and Sub-titles H2, H3, and H4.
+But this is not the starting point for optimizing your site’s SEO.

 http://domain.com/location/service1